jexnator/starter-academic/content/publication/IAC&DevOps mit Terraform/index.md

 ![Stack Set](stack-sets.jpg "Stack Set")

 ### Nested Stacks
 Nested Stacks allow you to organize your CloudFormation templates into reusable, manageable components.
 A nested stack is a stack that you create within another stack by using the AWS::CloudFormation::Stack resource.
-This modular approach simplifies the management of complex systems by allowing you to build layers of abstraction.
+This "modular" approach simplifies the management of greater systems by allowing you to build layers of abstraction.

 ![Nested Stack](nested-stack.jpg "Nested Stack")